fnando/screenkit/DOCUMENTATION.md

 > [!TIP]
 >
-> If you host your TTS engine on Github, use the topic `screekit-tts`, so other
+> If you host your TTS engine on Github, use the topic `screenkit-tts`, so other
 > people can find it.

 ---